Your Vote, Your Community

 City (Lowry Crossing)

-Type A general law city with a Mayor and 5 Council Members in a ward system.
+Type A general law city with a Mayor and 8 Council Members organized into 4 wards (2 seats per ward).
 Municipal elections on the first Saturday in May.
-Mayor and council serve 2-year terms.
+Mayor and council serve 2-year terms (one seat per ward is up each year for staggered terms).

 How to Register to Vote